K\"ahler-Ricci flow on homogeneous toric bundles: Abstract

 \section{Abstract}

-Assume that $X$ is a homogeneous toric bundle of the form $G^{\mathbb{C}}\times_{P,\tau} F$ and is Fano, where $G$ is a compact semisimple Lie group with complexification $G^\mathbb{C}$, $P$ a parabolic subgroup of $G^\mathbb{C}$, $\tau:P\rightarrow (T^m)^\mathbb{C}$ is a surjective homomorphism from $P$ to the algebraic torus $(T^m)^\mathbb{C}$, and $F$ is a compact toric manifold of complex dimension $m$ with an effective $T^m$-action.
-In this note we show that the normalized K\"{a}hler-Ricci flow on $X$ with any $G\times T^m$-invariant initial K\"{a}hler form in $c_1(X)$ converges, modulo the algebraic torus action, to a K\"{a}hler-Ricci soliton.
+Assume that $X$ is a homogeneous toric bundle of the form $G^{\mathbb{C}}\times_{P,\tau} F$ and is Fano, where $G$ is a compact semisimple Lie group with complexification $G^\mathbb{C}$, $P$ a parabolic subgroup of $G^\mathbb{C}$, $\tau:P\rightarrow (T^m)^\mathbb{C}$ is a surjective homomorphism from $P$ to the algebraic torus $(T^m)^\mathbb{C}$, and $F$ is a compact toric manifold of complex dimension $m$.
+In this note we show that the normalized K\"{a}hler-Ricci flow on $X$ with a $G\times T^m$-invariant initial K\"{a}hler form in $c_1(X)$ converges, modulo the algebraic torus action, to a K\"{a}hler-Ricci soliton.
 This extends a previous work of X. H. Zhu.
 As a consequence we recover a result of Podest\`{a}-Spiro.

 {\bf Key words}: K\"{a}hler-Ricci flow; homogeneous toric bundles; parabolic Monge-Amp\`{e}re equation

 {\bf AMS2010 Classification}: 53C44